asdf-format/asdf-standard/source/known_limits.rst

 Known limits
 ============

-The following is a catalogue of known limits in FINF |version|.
+The following is a catalogue of known limits in ASDF |version|.

 Tree
 ----